 Background to brief

 First, describe the problem you wish to address i.e. what has happened to prompt your need.
-Also any relevant contextual information on why now, what has already been done, and how your issue or challenge fits with any other initiatives within the company.
+Also any context or information on why now, work to date, and how your issue or challenge fits with other initiatives within the company.

 Business and marketing objectives